HumbleKishore/Deep-Learning-Lab/Lab 1 Perceptron/README.md

   for 50 epochs with a learning rate of 0.01.
 - The effect of learning rate (0.001, 0.01, 0.1) on convergence was also studied, along with a comparison against Scikit-learn's built-in `Perceptron`.

+### Additional Task: Logic Gate Perceptrons
+- A separate, minimal perceptron (`train_perceptron()`) was implemented using the same step activation function and weight update rule as above.
+- The OR, AND, and NOT gate truth tables were each trained with a learning rate of 0.1 for up to 10 epochs, with early stopping once an epoch produced zero misclassifications.
+- The decision boundary was plotted and saved after every individual weight update, so its evolution could be traced step by step for each gate.

 ## Repository Structure
 ```text